-- (i) Which are the two main climatic factors responsible for soil formation? - (ii) Write any two reasons for land degradation today. - (iii) Why is land considered an important resource? - (iv) Name any two steps that government has taken to conserve plants and animals. - (v) Suggest three ways to conserve water.
+- 1. Answer the following questions. - (i) Which are the two main climatic factors responsible for soil formation?

+- (ii) Write any two reasons for land degradation today. - (iii) Why is land considered an important resource? - (iv) Name any two steps that government has taken to conserve plants and animals. - (v) Suggest three ways to conserve water.

+- (i) Which one of the following is NOT a factor of soil formation?

+- (a) time

+- (b) soil texture

-- (i) Which one of the following is NOT a factor of soil formation?(a) time(b) soil texture(c) organic matter - (ii) Which one of the following methods is most appropriate to check soil erosion on steep slopes? - (a) shelter belts (b) mulching (c) terrace cultivation - (iii) Which one of the following is NOT in favour of the conservation of nature? - (a) switch off the bulb when not in use - (b) close the tap immediately after using - (c) dispose polypacks after shopping
+- (c) organic matter

+- (ii) Which one of the following methods is most appropriate to check soil erosion on steep slopes?

+- (a) shelter belts

+- (b) mulching

+- (c) terrace cultivation

+- (iii) Which one of the following is NOT in favour of the conservation of nature?

+- (a) switch off the bulb when not in use

+- (b) close the tap immediately after using

+- (c) dispose polypacks after shopping

-3. Match the followings :
+3. Match the followings:

 - (i) Land use

 - (a) prevent soil erosion

 - (ii) Humus

-- (a) prevent son crossion(b) narrow zone of contact between the lithosphere,
+- (b) narrow zone of contact between the lithosphere, hydrosphere and atmosphere

-- (ii) mainao
+- (iii) Rock dams

-- hydrosphere and atmosphere (c) productive use of land
+- (c) productive use of land

-- (iii) Rock dams(iv) Biosphere
+- (iv) Biosphere

 - (d) organic matter deposited on top soil

 - (e) contour ploughing